Since our beta launch, we’ve had a steady stream of technical questions about how to use and interact with the data that powers OpenTrials.

 If you’ve created a project using the OpenTrials API or used another language to talk to the API, and you’ve documented your efforts we’d love to showcase and link to them – get in touch!

-For those of you asking for a database dump, you can find one linked from this GitHub issue.
+For those of you looking for a database dump, you can find them here.

 We’re also happy to discuss potential collaborations, and ask that if you use our data for academic research, you cite our paper – thanks!